kerryoo/CodeSamples/README.md

 Register/Login: Sends a query through their respective php files to the MySQL database containing registered users  to either register or log in a player.

+ProcessToExcel: Python program that accesses the playerdata MySQL database, deciphers the information, then writes the data into an organized Excel workbook